suoyukii/RemoveOldNugetPackages/README.md

 ---

+Open `RemoveOldNugetPackages` to automatically remove old versions of Nuget packages.

-Currently only Windows OS are supported, but there is cross-platform compatible code in the code comments, but there is no nuget package path for other systems.
+Currently only Windows OS are supported, but there is cross-platform compatible code in the code comments, but there is no Nuget package path for other systems.

 ## ✨ Features